What I do

 Things I don't do include:

-- installing whole new central heating systems (this usually involves too much work for me to do on my own in a reasonable timescale - though I am happy to help if someone else is supplying some labour for example fitting radiators and helping to install pipework)
+- installing whole new central heating systems (this usually involves too much work for me to do on my own in a reasonable timescale - though I am happy to help if someone else is supplying some labour for example hanging radiators, lifting and refitting floorboards)

 - installing kitchens or bathrooms (though I will do the plumbing work if someone else is doing the tiling, carpentry, fitting units etc.)